 The Church of Agios Antonios is located in the village of Naoussa.

-Car rental: Τhere’s the option of renting a car in Paros with as little as 14 euros per day and pick it up directly from the airport, port or your hotel.
-Using a car rental allows visitors to discover the Church of Agios Antonios and many other places of interest in Paros at their own pace.
+Car rental: Τhere's the option of renting a car and picking it up directly from the airport, port, or your hotel.
+Using a car rental allows visitors to discover the church of Agios Antonios and many other places of interest at their own pace.